evildmp/diataxis-documentation-framework/complex-hierarchies.rst

 * *product-on-public-cloud-two*
 * and so on...

-So, we *could&* decide on an overall structure that does this:
+So, we *could* decide on an overall structure that does this:

 .. code-block:: text